 ,Training my student Jesse who went on to win the DC (District of Columbia) Championship in 2019

-The first class was, "Planning begins in the opening: Shape the game with your will power (and why everything revolves around pawn play)."
+Another was, "Planning begins in the opening: Shape the game with your will power."
 We reviewed a classic Capablanca (world champ from Cuba) game to reinforce these concepts.
 Check out the game here.

 The structure is designed to be affordable, so I suggest between 5 and 15 USD only if you are ableright now - or you can leave a tip based on the value you place on the class at paypal.
 The idea is that everyone who can pitches in a little and it'll help me to offer classes like this, but if you can't pay at the moment during these hard times or if you can only afford a small amount, don't worry at all, that's fine.
 I want everyone with the passion for chess to receive a quality chess education and to learn to think in new ways, regardless of ability-to-pay.
 This is a core value of mine and I have stuck to it.

-After the interactive hour lecture, students have the option to play some games in a closed tournament on lichess.org that can be analyzed the following week.
+After the interactive hour lecture, students have the option to play some games in a closed tournament on lichess.org that can be analyzed the following week (or discussed casually during the games).
 If you're not ready to play yet, you can opt out of this portion or just watch your fellow students' games and root them on.
-For the third class, we will focus on how to analyze your own games to learn from your mistakes and reinforce what you did well.
+From time to time, we focus on how to analyze your own games to learn from your mistakes and reinforce what you did well.

 You can sign up at the form above.
 This class is designed for adults (late teens and beyond) from around the world.
 I look forward to seeing you there!

 My background: I'm a US national master and FIDE (World Chess Fed.) candidate master (reaching 2200+ in both) and have been coaching full time since 2015.
 I have trained two DC champions, a World Open champion (U1400 section), a US Junior Grand Prix winner, and many who have simply improved their enjoyment of the Royal Game.
 I've run multiple online group classes like this with scholastic chess, in addition to in-person adult classes.
 I volunteer over 100 hours per year in an effort to make a community impact with chess.
-Now that the school year is over, I want to shift my attention a bit and make sure that adult players gain the same benefits, at an affordable price.
 Hope to see you there! :)